ea4

 Note:

-You cannot enter a file name of . or .., or a file name that contains the / or NUL character.
+You cannot enter a file name of . or .., or a file name that contains the / or NULL character.
+If you have not created a JSON file and do not have a file name, enter a name that describes the profile instead.

-4. Enter a description for your profile, if desired, in the Description text box.
+4. Optionally, enter a description for your profile in the Description text box.
 The interface will display this description.

-5. Enter any tags that you want to use, separated by commas, in the Tags text box.
+5. Optionally, enter comma-separated tags in the Tags text box.

-6. If you want to overwrite an existing profile of the same name, select the Overwrite an existing profile checkbox.
+6. If you want the profile you are converting to overwrite an existing profile of the same name, select the Overwrite an existing profile checkbox.

 Your new profile will save to the /etc/cpanel/ea4/profiles/custom directory.